Azure/enterprise-azure-policy-as-code/Docs/settings-global-setting-file.md

   - `managedIdentityLocation`: see [DeployIfNotExists and Modify Policy Assignments need `managedIdentityLocation`](#deployifnotexists-and-modify-policy-assignments-need-managedidentitylocation)
 - Optional:
   - `globalNotScopes`: see [Excluding scopes for all Assignments with `globalNotScopes`](#excluding-scopes-for-all-assignments-with-globalnotscopes)
+  - `skipResourceValidationForExemptions`: disables checking the resource existence for Policy Exemptions.
+Default is false.
+This can be useful if you have a massive amount of exemptions and the validation is taking too long.
+  - `doNotDisableDeprecatedPolicies`: **NOT YET IMPLEMENTED**: Planed feature will automatically set effect for deprecated Policies to "Disabled" when using the CSV file.
+This setting can be used to override that behavior by setting it to `true`.
+Default is `false`.
   - `deployedBy`: populates the `metadata` fields.
 It defaults to `epac/$pacOwnerId/$pacSelector`.
 We recommend to use the default.
     - Policy Definitions, Policy Set Definitions and Policy Exemptions - `metadata.deployedBy`.
     - Policy Assignments - `metadata.assignedBy` since Azure Portal displays it as 'Assigned by'.